folio-org/folio-org.github.io/guidelines/github-action-ci.md

 ## Setting up the workflow

+### Part I : Configuring For UI and Stripes based repositories

 The workflow can be set up by following these steps
 - From the repository navigate to the `Actions`
 - On clicking the `New Workflow` button two NPM based workflows can be found developed by FOLIO organization.
 Make sure the select ONLY the workflows developed by FOLIO.
 The two NPM based workflows are